JiadongSong31/project_12740/README.md

 ### 2.1 Phenomena of Interest

+The growth of the plant is mainly dependent on the temperature and light.

-In this project, light intensity will be measured through illuminance, where lux are the units (equivalent to lumens per squared-meter).
+Light intensity is measured through illuminance, where lux are the units (equivalent to lumens per squared-meter).
 For reference, an office will normally have lux values between 320-500 lux.

-Celsius is the temperature unit we are going to use, where 0°C is the freezing point of water and 100°C is the boiling point of water.
+Temperature is measured in unit of Celsius, where 0°C is the freezing point of water and 100°C is the boiling point of water.

 ## 2.2 Sensor(s) Used